makpol83/CultRol-Web/processing_app/README.md

 Permission management:
     - For each database interaction that the web API needs, the program will check user permissions from the database
     - Will be able to create/delete users and change their permissions

+## Source use

+--> connection

+    Connection is the module responsible for creating a connection with the db and closing it.
+The user has to manage the aperture and the closure.

+--> data_insertion.py

+    Data insertion regulates the insertion on the db.
+To determine where data is inserted the functions will follow these parameters: table_name - Name of the table where the register is to be inserted. data_1, data_2, data_3... - Follows the order of the table.
+For example:
+            If our table is: id, name, descr, quantity The function will receive table_name, name, descr, quantity.
+There cannot be empty camps.